 Far me it for me to rock the slack-jawed yokel look, it was straight off to the dentist who fixed me up with a porcelain veneer.
 This worked wonders for many years and although I was always wary about biting into things; apples, carrots, Asda toffee biscuits, the veneer lasted pretty well.
-Until it pinged off in 2015 while I was eating a Greggs chicken mayonnaise baguette (I feel they specific foods are important details for one reason).
+Until it pinged off in 2015 while I was eating a Greggs chicken mayonnaise baguette (I feel the specific foods are important details for some reason).
 Back to the dentist I went.
 He said without me having to re-mortgage my house, the best option would be just glue the veneer back on.
 Which was great for the wallet but my gums had slightly receded by then, as they do as you get older, and the colour of my teeth has changed so the veneer no longer matches as well as it did.

 It was one of those things were no one really noticed unless I pointed it out, but I knew, and I grew to detest that godforsaken yellow snaggletooth.
 And when i saw this picture, which was taken in January 2019.
 I knew i needed to do something about it: